 Apply for access to E-cert

 Export applications are handled online through E-cert, the web application MPI uses to issue official assurances (export certificates) for animal products that are exported from New Zealand.
 E-cert tracks products from the time they're produced until they're exported.
 You must register before you can use the system.

 E-cert is password protected, and new exporters need to apply for access.

 Your registration should be finalised within a week, providing all supplied information is correct and payments have been made.
 If you have questions about E-cert, email email@example.com.

 Request an export certificate through E-cert

-Once you are a registered user of E-cert, you can access the password-protected website and apply for an official assurance (export certificate) for your consignment.
+Once you are a registered user of E-cert, you can access the password-protected website and apply for an official assurance for your consignment.

-The information you enter about your pet food products and the declarations you make will confirm that your product complies with requirements.
+The information you enter about your meat products and the declarations you make will confirm that your product complies with requirements.

 If you’re exporting another manufacturer's products, you may need their help to complete the E-cert applications.

 Find out about security devices needed for your products